sajeruk/BayesStumbleUpon/README.md

 removing two last args in main() function
 Good luck ;)

-Update: just fixed files contents, so just run script first, and .py next You'll get score 0.81388. to perform some analisys or improvements - just do some steps described above
+Update: just fixed files contents, so just run R script first, then run split.py to get learning and testing sets. then just run analizeMod.py to check quality then, to get output file, simply add 2 arguments at the end of function main: output filename and false.
+Remember also to change first two args!
+You'll get score 0.81388.
+You can use analizeModCategorization.py as well, but for now it reaches score 74.~ and is near RandomForestBenchMark.